toolmantim/bananajour/Readme.md

 You'll need at least [git version 1.6](http://git-scm.com/).
 Run `git --version` if you're unsure.

-Install it:
+Install it from github via gems:

-    gem install bananajour
+    gem install toolmantim-bananajour

+(you might to do a `gem sources -a http://gems.github.com` beforehand!)

 Start it up: